What TSA Allows and Restricts: A-Z Travel Security Guide

 That sums up the regulations to fly with a gun in short form.

-Here are some commonly asked questions about everything TSA approved.
+Here are some commonly asked questions about items commonly taken.

 What does TSA not allowed in carry-on?

-All liquid items, paste, creams, and gels are not allowed in your carry on unless they meet the 3-1-1 rule.
+Most liquids, gels, creams, and pastes must follow the 3-1-1 rule, though some items like certain medications and infant feeding liquids may be allowed in larger quantities with additional screening.
 The rule states these items must be 3.4 ounces or less in a 1-quart baggie and only one baggie per person in a carry on.

 Does toothpaste count as a liquid TSA?